Land North of Church Lane, Carhampton, Somerset - Post-excavation Assessment

 Abstract

-The majority of the archaeological features and deposits included a series of intercutting ditches, which, as well as managing drainage, served to delineate, modify and re-establish tracts of land during the Saxo-Norman, medieval and post-medieval periods.
+This report records the results of an archaeological excavation.
+The majority of the archaeological features, including a series of intercutting ditches, served to delineate, modify and re-establish tracts of land, as well as manage drainage, during the Saxo-Norman, medieval and post-medieval periods.

 Domestic and probable craft related activity spanning the medieval period were represented by an oven and associated working area, the remains of a three-sided structure (probably a workshop or shelter), a number of pits and debris found within some ditch fills.